Jugendhackt/Helfy/backend/backend-documentation.md

 Creates a group.
 Members of the group ar given in a list seperated by ",".
 Example: `max.mustermann,maxine.mustermann`
 Returns `success` if it worked or `failed` if sessionID and username are invalid.

+#### getNotifications
+    index.php?request=getNotifications&username=username&session=sessionID
+Returns all notifications for given user (JSON encoded).
+Example: `[["welcome"],["joinGroup","468d4442-b4d2-4ce5-a507-1d2ed7deab3e","Test","m.m","This is a description"],["simple", "info", "This is a test notification"]]`
+There are different possible notifications.
+##### welcome
+Used to display a welcome message when user registration succeed.
+##### joinGroup
+Invites an user to join a group.
+It contains the groupid, groupname, admin username and description.
+##### simple
+Used to display simple notifications.
+It contains the type of notification as well as the text it will display.

+#### removeNotification
+    index.php?request=getNotifications&username=username&session=sessionID&id=groupID&code=actionCode
+Removes notifications.
+In case of a `joinGroup` notification it will asign the user to the group if `join` is given as code.